Every, every group tries to collaborate. Depending on the skills and context, the result will be excellent, bland, or dysfunctional.

 Learn to share workload, competence, and leadership from day one.
 Try out and learn different tools, processes, frameworks, and facilitation techniques.

-We want great performance through collaboration - also in larger units like communities, projects, and even in remote teams.
+We want great performance through collaboration - also in larger units like communities, projects, departments, and remote teams.

 Individuals and interaction - Shaping the culture